reekithak/Animator/README.md

 # Animator
-Animate or Cartoonize your Images/Avatars
+Animate or Cartoonize your Images/Avatars. <br>

 ## Implementation for animator modules:
 - Point to Note: <br>